 Ordish also frequently took boys on excursions in his Frazer Nash car.
 The boy leaning over the side of the car is Theo, Sanger's brother.
 Photograph taken c.1934.

 Unlike many of his peers Sanger found himself freed from the pressure of exams in his final school year.
 This was because he took his School Certificate, the school-leaving qualification, a year early, for which he gained seven credits, the highest mark one of Bryanston's pupils had ever achieved.
 His achievement guaranteed him direct entry into Cambridge.
-Based on his results he approached his headmaster to see he could try for a school scholarship.
+Based on his results he approached his headmaster to see if he could try for a school scholarship.
 Coade, however, told him in no uncertain terms that he was not up for it.
 In his usual deprecating manner Sanger later recalled 'I think he was probably right'.
 Sanger also had the advantage that he did have to worry about scholarship exams for Cambridge because of his family's wealth (Quarrell, 2005).

 With a year to do as he wished, Sanger spent many hours in the laboratory experimenting with Ordish with dyestuffs and growing coloured crystals.
 The laboratory work made a refreshing and highly enjoyable change from sitting and studying books.
 Working alongside Ordish awakened his desire to pursue a scientific career.
 What he liked most about experimenting in the laboratory was the chance it gave him to work with his hands, something he frequently did at home, where he was often found absorbed in carpentry and ironwork projects.